Ned Kelly (1970 film): Reception

+Filmink argued "Jagger was known as a wild child rock star but in the film played Ned Kelly as this languid… uh… I'm not sure what Jagger played Kelly as, to be honest, but it was not the same guy who sang 'Sympathy for the Devil'."

 Box office

 Ned Kelly grossed $808,000 at the box office in Australia, which is equivalent to $7,716,400 in 2009 dollars.

 Home media

 Legacy

 Ian Jones later wrote and produced (with his wife Bronwyn Binns) a mini-series on Kelly, The Last Outlaw, which aired on the Seven Network in 1980.
 Australian actor John Jarratt starred as Kelly.

 The actual body armour costume worn by Jagger is on display at the Queanbeyan City Library, New South Wales, and the initials "MJ" are scratched on the inside.
 The head-piece, like its original, was stolen.

 Soundtrack

 The Ned Kelly soundtrack features music composed by Shel Silverstein and performed by Kris Kristofferson and Waylon Jennings and produced by Ron Haffkine, with one solo track sung by Jagger and one sung by Tom Ghent.